-1.1.
+I.I.
 Chair

-The role of the Chair is to represent the interest of the CoARA, not to represent own interests, those of the employer or other organisational interests.
+The role of the Chair is to represent the interests of the CoARA, not to represent their own interests, those of the employer or other organisational interests.

-The Chair is expected to have expertise in research and research assessment, as well as strong leadership, management and communication skills.
+The Chair is expected to have expertise in research and research assessment, as well as strong leadership, management, and communication skills.
 The Chair is expected to infuse energy, passion and demonstrate coherent actions and behaviours.
-Such competences should be coupled with a clear vision, mission and commitment to changing research assessment and commitment to the activities of the CoARA.
+Such competencies should be coupled with a clear vision, mission, and commitment to changing research assessment and commitment to the activities of the CoARA.